black-sliver/PopTracker/doc/PACKS.md

 * `bool .Active`: enable/disable item
 * `int .CurrentStage`: set/get stage for staged items
 * `int .AcquiredCount`: set/get current amount for consumables
+* `:SetOverlay`: set overlay text (like count, for non-consumables), only available in PopTracker

 *Probably more to come.*